 If you are a nonresident or part-year resident and these requirements are not met, then you should use the Long Form 540NR.

-Next steps in filing a California State Tax Form
+Next steps in filing a California Tax Forms

 After concluding which form to fill out, create a “MyFTB” account, in order to verify estimated tax payments.
 Simply register here: